Skip to content

 Someone has to take a flying leap into outer space – but that person still needs to be able to afford ramen and a futon.

 Rather, it is that we have mortgages.
 We may have children.
 We have lives that often require more than minimal Connector-style health insurance.
-We may have aging parents, credit card debt or any number of things that make living off ramen, on a futon, nigh impossible.
+Or we may have aging parents, credit card debt or any number of things that make living off ramen, on a futon, nigh impossible.

 And More